 The writer is a certified financial planner.
-Views expressed are his own.
-You can send your queries to email@example.com.
+The views expressed are his own.
+Send your queries to email@example.com